Justice Ministry chaired by

 Global Economy, (ed.
 Brubaker, Stivers and Peters).

-10/11 Saturday 7:30 Pep Rally for Marriage Equality 2d Music Series at SJ
+10/11 Saturday 7:30 Pep Rally/concert for Marriage Equality 2d in the St. John's Music Series

-10/19 6-9 pm Walk Out of Darkness 5K Walk Suicide prevention J Kachuba
+10/19 6-9 pm Walk Out of Darkness 5K Walk for suicide prevention, J Kachuba

 10/21 AMOS, Town Meeting Mass Incarceration, Gun Violence, Child Poverty